45 Sights in Katowice, Poland (with Map and Images)

 The Kościół św.
 Szczepana or Saint Stephen's Church is a church in Katowice, Silesian Voivodship, Poland.
 It is dedicated to Saint Stephen and located at 50°16′9″N 19°2′17″E on Leopold Markiefki street.

 Silesian Zoological Garden is a zoological garden in Poland.
-It was founded in 1954 and is situated in the Katowice and Chorzów districts of Silesia.
-It covers over 47.6 ha within the Silesian Central Park.
+It was founded in 1954 and is situated in the Katowice and Chorzów cities in the Metropolis GZM.
+It covers over 47.6 ha within the Silesian Park.

-Monument to the Silesian Powstańców in Katowice-Nikiszowiec-a monument commemorating the Silesian Insurgents, located on the square at Zamkowa Street in Katowice, in the Janów-Nikiszowiec district.
+The Monument to the Silesian Insurgents in Katowice-Nikiszowiec is a monument commemorating the Silesian insurgents, located on the square at Zamkowa Street in Katowice, in the Janów-Nikiszowiec district.

 Share